Are you looking to buy final expense leads?

 To this day, I have NEVER had 3 no shows in a row, nor have had the cops called on me.

-Moving on down the list of the worst final expense lead options, number 3 is worked aged leads.
+Moving on down the list of the worst final expense lead options, number 3 is working aged final expense leads.

-Worked aged leads are different than unworked aged leads.
-Let me explain.
+Worked aged final expense leads are different than unworked aged leads.

-A lot of these large organizations, captive companies, and multilevel marketing type setups have got a huge profit center on recycling leads, selling them as fresh leads.
+A lot of these large organizations, captive companies, and multilevel marketing type setups have a huge profit center on recycling leads, selling them over and over.